amoazeni75/build-caffe-compute-canada/README.md

     pip install --user google
     pip install --user protobuf

-finish, now you can take a rest and have a caffe 😀☕️
+finish, now you can take a rest and have a coffee 😀☕️

 Just some notes.
  1. every time you need to load all packages I mentioned.